Casper: Accelerating Stencil Computation using Near-cache Processing: An Example: Jacobi-2D Stencil

 \autoref{fig:mc} shows the stencil instructions executed on the {SPU}.
 As the stencil loads data from five input points, the instruction sequence consists of five instructions.
 All the input points are multiplied by the constant $0.2$.
 This means all the instructions encode the same constant factor c0.
 The instructions load data from three different streams: the first stream points to the value \texttt{A[j-1][i]}, aligned to a cache line boundary.
 The values \texttt{A[j][i-1]}, \texttt{A[j][i]}, and \texttt{A[j][i+1]} are stored in consecutive memory addresses.
 These three accesses all use the same stream, but using a shift amount and direction included in the request for the elements at indices \texttt{i+1} and \texttt{i-1}.
 This loads the correctly aligned data using the unaligned load mechanism.
 Finally, the third stream is configured to load the value at \texttt{A[j+1][i]}.

-The final 3 bits of each instruction hold control information for the {SPU}.
-For example, the first bit clears the accumulator before the accumulation step.
-This bit must be set by the first instruction of a grid point (line 2).
-The next bit enables the output.
-It is set in the last instruction of the sequence (line 10) and generates a store request.
-The final bit signals the {SPU} to advance the stream.
-It has to be set in the last instruction consuming data from each stream (lines 2, 8, 10).
+{As mentioned earlier (Section~\ref{sec:interfaces}),} the final 3 bits of each \mech~instruction hold control information for the {SPU}. {The first bit, i.e., clear accumulator bit, must be set by the first instruction of a grid point (line 2).
+The next bit is the enable output bit which is set in the last instruction of the sequence (line 10) and generates a store request.
+The final bit or the advance stream bit signals the {SPU} to advance the stream pointer and has to be set in the last instruction consuming data from each stream (lines 2, 8, 10)}.